 Kids friendly healthy date bars

 Healthy and tasty homemade energy bars with just few ingredients is a win-win for both parents and kids.
 This recipe requires no cooking or no baking, no refined sugar.
 Dates are good source of potassium, As dates are so sweet they act as perfect natural sweetener and an alternative to added sugars in any dates recipe.
 All it requires is just few ingredients and few minutes to whip up this quick and easy to make dates bars.
 Best part for parents is that this is a perfect recipe to engage kids in making their own dish which really gets them eating the right things from young age.
-Fun part for kids is that they can choose their own add-ins.
-The sky is the limit if they really want to choose something that goes into them, with their favourite add-in they are more likely to eat them without any fuss, guaranteed.
+Fun part for kids is that they can choose their own add-ons.
+The sky is the limit if they really want to choose something that goes into these bars, with their favourite add-on they are more likely to eat them without any fuss, guaranteed.

 You can play around adding other ingredients.
 You can swap out walnuts for almonds, cashews, pecans or you can add half walnuts and half other nuts of your choice.
 Ground cinnamon, ground cardamom, ground nutmeg are an awesome add-ons to infuse more flavours into your bars.
 Substitute almond or pumpkin seeds with flax seeds, chia seeds or melon seeds for crunchy topping or you can totally skip the topping as well.
 Some chocolate chips or cocoa powder makes a best add-in for kid appeal.

 Here is the recipe of healthy date bars with process shots and video.

 1 cup = 250ml ; 1 tbsp = 15ml

 Soak pitted dates in hot water for 1 hour or until it softens.